There are few connections between the Bronte family & photography but

 it was all around them in the 1840s.

-This is a timeline listing some of the main events in Bronte history
+This is a chronology of some of the main events in Bronte history

-alongside important events in photographic history and lists the opening of the
+alongside important events in photographic history; it also lists the opening of the

 Watch a six-minute video explaining the

 the camera obscura, Thomas Wedgwood etc).

 In 1821, after the death of Rev Patrick Bronte's

 moved from Penzance to Haworth to help raise his son and five daughters.

 Two daughters, Maria and Elizabeth died in 1825, leaving Branwell, Charlotte, Emily

 Bradley and then William Robinson where he met John Hunter Thompson.
 Branwell

 was only about 17 years-old when he painted this portrait of his